dmitriid/dmitriid.com/content/blog/2017/03/the-broken-promise-of-web-components.md

 In 2011 Alex Russel proposed [a vision of the future](https://fronteers.nl/congres/2011/sessions/web-components-and-model-driven-views-alex-russell) (emphasis mine):

 {{% quote %}}
 I think we're stuck today in a little bit of a rut of extensibility.
-We wind up leaning on JavaScript to get things, because it is the Turning complete language in our environment.
+We wind up leaning on JavaScript to get things, because it is the Turing complete language in our environment.
 It is the only thing that can give us an answer when CSS and HTML fail us.
 So we wind up piling ourselves into the JavaScript boat.
 We keep piling into the JavaScript boat.

 Bruce yesterday brought up the great example of an empty body tag, and sort of this pathological case of piling yourself into the JavaScript boat, where you wind up then having to go recreate all of the stuff that the browser was going to do more or less for you if you'd sent markup down the wire in order to get back to the same value that was going to be provided to you if you'd done it in markup.
 But you did it for a good reason.
 Gmail has an empty body tag, not because it's stupid.
 Gmail does that because that's how you can actually deliver the functionality of Gmail in a way that's both meaningful and reliable and maintainable.
 You wind up putting all of your bets, all of your eggs, into the JavaScript basket.